HR Leaders Toronto is pre-approved for 8.75 CPD hours

 Closing Keynote: The Tallest Poppy: The High Price Successful Women Pay For Success

 A recent survey found an overwhelming number of Canadian women have experienced Tall Poppy Syndrome in the workplace.
-Tall Poppy Syndrome (TPS), a term that was popularized in Australia, occurs when people are attacked, resented, disliked, criticized or cut down because of their achievements or success.
+Tall Poppy Syndrome (TPS) occurs when people are attacked, resented, disliked, criticized or cut down because of their achievements or success.
 The result of this silent systemic syndrome has a direct impact on everything from engagement and satisfaction to productivity and retention.
 The Tallest Poppy study, led by Dr. Rumeet Billan, looked specifically at working women across Canada from all demographics and professions, and how their psychological health and workplace performance are affected by their interactions with both colleagues and supervisors.
 The results of this study offer a loud wake-up call for companies and leaders across the country.
 It revealed that an immediate change is needed to support women in the workplace, to encourage their accomplishments and shift the culture of toxic workplaces.
 Dr. Billan’s keynote will provide key insights gleaned from the study and share solutions and potential next steps for companies in order to retain top talent and shift workplace culture.

 President and CEO, Viewpoint Leadership